rust-lang/www.rust-lang.org/TRANSLATIONS.md

 ## What can be translated

 All text on the website can be translated.
-Some texts, especially polcies can be translated, but the English version will be the binding one.
+Some texts, especially policies, can be translated, but the English version will be the binding one.

 ## Forming a translation team